|

 To re-sharpen a rotary or flail blade is the easiest to accomplish of the three.
 A bench grinder or hand held side grinder or even a flat file would accomplish the task.
 Re-sharpening a cylinder mower requires more specialized equipment.

 Rotary mowers are available in a variety of cutting widths.
 The length of the blade of course determines the width of cut.
 The blade is mounted on the end a spindle.
 The spindle will be turned most commonly by a belt or direct from a hydraulic motor.
 The spindle is mounted on a frame or deck.
 The deck can consist of one or more spindles which will also determine the overall width of cut.
 Other features of the deck will include shields, guards and baffling.
 The shields and guards primary purpose is to protect the operator from moving parts.
 The function of the baffle is to direct the flow of air, thus the flow of the clippings.
 The perimeter shield of the deck can be configured to have an opening on either side for a “side discharge”, or the openings will be in the rear section of the deck for “rear discharge”.
 Another popular arrangement is a closed deck that holds the clippings inside the baffles so they are reduced or pulverized until they are small enough to be deposited in the grass.
+The blades will be specific in length and in some cases will have one corner on the trailing end turned up.
+This design produces an uplift of air.
+The upward airflow creates a vacuum effect and will cause the grass blades to be in a more vertical position for a more effective cut.
+The airflow generated by the blades will also aid in discharging the clippings.

 Most rotary blades can be re-sharpened.
 Re-sharpening methods range from files to hand held or bench grinders to specialized equipment.
 It’s important to take care when re-sharpening to insure a balanced blade.
 Special tools are also available to determine if a blade is balanced before reinstalling and putting it back in service.